Mr. Christopher Seeley (pictured above) begins his second year at the Choir School

-Mr. Christopher Seeley is currently Assistant Head of School and Director of Academics of Church Farm School in Pennsylvania – a boarding school for boys in the Episcopal tradition that, by happy coincidence, has also recently celebrated its centennial and, like our own beloved school, is a place for children to be nurtured regardless of ability to pay.
+Mr. Christopher Seeley came to the Choir School in the fall of 2021 after serving as assistant head of school and director of academics at Church Farm School in Pennsylvania – a boarding school for boys in the Episcopal tradition that, by happy coincidence, is a place for children to learn and be nurtured regardless of ability to pay.

-A Bronx, New York native and lifelong Episcopalian, Chris graduated from Groton School in 1990.
-His selection as a scholar in the Fieldston Enrichment and A Better Chance programs, and his lifelong faith, led him to Groton’s mission where he enrolled in the II Form.
+A life-long Episcopalian and native of Bronx, New York, Chris enjoys returning to his hometown.
+His selection as a scholar in the Fieldston Enrichment and A Better Chance programs, and his lifelong faith, led him to enroll in Groton School.
 He earned the O’Brien Prize, the Jeremiah Gadsden Prize, and the Finke Memorial Medal, and was a three-sport varsity captain and Choir prefect.
 Chris is a 1994 graduate of Bowdoin College, where he earned an AB.
-At Bowdoin he majored in both Religion and Spanish, earned the Curtis E. Chase Award and the Francis S. Dane Trophy, directed the men’s a capella group, served as a residential advisor for freshmen and sophomores, captained the varsity baseball team, and played varsity football.
+At Bowdoin he majored in both Religion and Spanish, earned the Curtis E. Chase Award and the Francis S. Dane Trophy, directed the men’s a cappella group, served as a residential advisor for freshmen and sophomores, captained the varsity baseball team, and played varsity football.
 He is a 2007 graduate of Teachers College, Klingenstein Institute, where he earned a master’s degree in education with a concentration in private school leadership.
 Throughout his year of study, Chris shadowed a Harlem Children’s Zone elementary school principal.

-Chris comes to Saint Thomas Choir School from Church Farm School, an Episcopal boarding school for boys of promise and not of means, that transforms the lives of its students in meaningful ways.
-Chris has been Assistant Head of School and Director of Academics since 2013.
+Chris came to Saint Thomas Choir School from Church Farm School, an Episcopal boarding school for boys of promise and not of means, that transforms the lives of its students.
+Chris was the assistant head of school and director of academics from 2013 to 2021.
 A new school schedule, increased efficacy of college-bound initiatives, professional development for faculty, and campus improvements have been hallmarks of Chris’s tenure.
-Knowledgeable and well-regarded in independent school networks nationally, Chris is a member of the Executive Committee of The Association of Boarding Schools, a member of the Diversity, Equity, and Inclusion Conference Steering Committee of The National Association of Episcopal Schools, and a recipient of the NAIS Aspiring Heads Fellowship.
-While in New York from 2006-2013, Chris was a Vestry Member at St. Michael’s Church and led its Buildings and Grounds Committee.
-He also served on the Advisory Committee of The Episcopal Charities of New York.
+He is a member of the executive committee of The Association of Boarding Schools, a member of the Diversity, Equity, and Inclusion Conference Steering Committee of The National Association of Episcopal Schools, and a recipient of the NAIS Aspiring Heads Fellowship.
+While in New York from 2006-2013, Chris was a vestry member at St. Michael’s Church and led the buildings and grounds committee.
+He also served on the advisory committee of The Episcopal Charities of New York.
 An avid New York Yankees fan, Chris regales family and friends with vivid, but arcane tidbits of the club’s past and present.

 Mr. Seeley with his family

 Chris’s wife, Staci Williams Seeley, and their children, Camille and Crawford, have shared the stage as Chris has experienced personal fulfillment alongside his professional career.
 A consultant and volunteer, Staci is a former teacher and administrator who served a number of schools and nonprofits, embracing adventure within every opportunity.
 A Bowdoin graduate and recipient of a master of arts in teaching from Brown University, Staci currently works at Storbeck Search with education clients on executive leadership searches and diversity, equity, and inclusion consulting.
 She chairs the Board of Trustees at Montgomery School (PA), a PreK-8 school in Chester Springs, and is a trustee of St. Andrew’s School (DE).
-Camille is a senior at Pomona College, majoring in linguistics and minoring in Classics, and is a 2017 graduate of St. Andrew’s.
-Crawford is a junior at St. Andrew’s, hoping to major in science and to play intercollegiate soccer.
-The Seeleys enjoy their time together and with extended family: traveling, canoeing and kayaking, beach-going, playing and watching sports, reading and engaging in lively debates, laughing, watching films, listening to music, and cooking elaborate family meals and hosting groups of friends.
+Camille is a recent graduate of Pomona College and Crawford is a 2022 graduate of St. Andrew’s, hoping to major in science and to play intercollegiate soccer.
+The Seeley’s enjoy their time together and with extended family: traveling, canoeing and kayaking, beach-going, watching sports, reading and engaging in lively debates, and cooking elaborate family meals for their enjoyment and hosting groups of friends.
 They look forward to including the Saint Thomas Choir School family among their own.